A theory of nonequilibrium steady states in quantum chaotic systems: Introduction

 \section{Introduction}

-Ever since the establishment of statistical mechanics, a unified theory of nonequilibrium steady state (NESS) is the goal of theoretical physicists.
-According to second law of thermodynamics, a macroscopic isolated system will eventually relax to thermal equilibrium.
+A unified theory of nonequilibrium steady state (NESS) is still unaccessible up to now in spite of intense study in statistical mechanics~\cite{zwanzig}.
+According to second law of thermodynamics, a macroscopic isolated system will eventually relax to thermal equilibrium~\cite{landau}.
 But if the system is infinitely large, it may take infinitely long time to remove the imbalances in the initial state.
 The system then can never reach thermal equilibrium.
-Instead, it will relax to a nonequilibrium steady state, in which exist currents that continuously produce entropy, but the local observables are stationary everywhere.
+Instead, it will relax to a nonequilibrium steady state~\cite{evans}, in which exist currents that continuously produce entropy, but the local observables are stationary everywhere.
 For example, a system composing of two infinite reservoirs at different temperatures will relax to NESS, in which the heat persistently flows from the hotter reservoir to the colder one.

 In this paper we discuss the theory of NESS in quantum systems.
 NESS in classical systems is also an active area of research~\cite{zwanzig}.
 Nevertheless, the microscopic mechanical law is quantum.
 Various approaches have been developed for studying NESS~\cite{datta}.
 Kubo formula~\cite{kubo} is valid if the deviation from thermal equilibrium is infinitesimal.
 The nonequilibrium Green's functions technique~\cite{rammer} was employed in the irreversible processes starting from an equilibrium state.
 Landauer-B\"{u}ttiker formula~\cite{buttiker85,buttiker86} was specifically designed for a scattering region coupled to multiple thermal reservoirs.
 Hershfield~\cite{hershfield93} derived an expression for the density matrix of NESS.
 These approaches all depend on an explicitly defined initial state.
 But statistical mechanics reminds us that the initial memory is lost in the thermalization process.
 And a thermalized state depends only upon very few parameters like the total energy and particle number.
 The idea of lost memory is at the heart of maximized entropy principle, which lays a foundation of the unified description of equilibrium states.
 Similarly, one expects that some redundant information in the initial state should be lost in the evolution to NESS.
 And a unified description of NESS emerges once if the surviving information can be distinguished from the lost information.